manicharan-khumbham/-rock-paper-scisccors-using-javascript/README.md

 This is a browser-based Rock Paper Scissors game where a user plays against the computer.
 The computer generates random moves, and the game logic decides the winner based on standard rules.

-The project is offline, lightweight, and easy to understand, making it perfect for beginners learning JavaScript.

 🎮 Game Rules